MLB STARTING LINEUPS Mar 27, 2025 (14 Games)

 Aside from the utility spot and the pitching positions, an MLB DFS team must include a catcher, first baseman, second baseman, third baseman, shortstop, and three outfielders.

-Beyond MLB Lineups - Statistics to Follow
+MLB Lineups Statistics to Follow

 At Bats (AB)